DQLin/LGHDemo/README.md

 of the paper can be found at
 <https://dqlin.xyz/pubs/2019-i3d-LGH/>.

-For a CPU version of lighting grid hierarchy,
+For a CPU version of lighting grid hierarchy, please visit <https://github.com/cemyuksel/cyCodeBase/blob/master/cyLightingGrid.h>.

 This demo is built upon [MiniEngine](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/MiniEngine) by Team Minigraph at Microsoft.